krosenfeld-IDM/laser-measles/README.rst

 .. end-badges

-laser-measles helps you build and analyze spatial models of measles implemented with the LASER toolkit.
+laser-measles helps you build and analyze spatial models of measles implemented with the `LASER framework <https://github.com/InstituteforDiseaseModeling/laser>`_.

 .. code-block:: bash